SHOP HACKS

 1. Even a powerful air filtration system can not maintain a healthy air quality in your shop unless you have effective dust collection in place.
 Click this link to learn how to capture 99% of the dust from your table saw (or any tool) with a shop vac or a small dust collector.

-2. DO NOT USE OFF-BRAND OR CHEAP FILTERS - EVEN THOUGH THEY CATCH VISIBLE DUST, THEY ARE ALMOST USELESS AND OFFER LITTLE TO NO PROTECTION!
+2. I TRUST 3M AND HONEYWELL FILTERS.
+EVEN THOUGH ALL FILTERS CATCH VISIBLE DUST, I BELIEVE THAT SOME ARE ALMOST USELESS AND OFFER LITTLE TO NO PROTECTION!
 I can't tell you how many times I've seen someone showing dust on the filter attached to a box fan thinking that it is protecting them.
 The dust you can see doesn't penetrate deep into your lungs and therefore isn't as dangerous as the very fine dust that penetrates deep and gets into your bloodstream.
-Cheap filters and many off brand filters are completely useless and capture very little of the smallest and most dangerous particles under 5 microns.
+In my opinion, cheap filters and some off brand filters capture very little of the smallest and most dangerous particles under 5 microns.

 3. Always use as much filter area as possible!
 Air resistance through a filter drops as the square of the filter area.
 That means if you double the area you cut resistance by 4x.
 The following shows you how important a very large filter area is...